Lake Burley Griffin

-Lake Burley Griffin is Canberra's centrepiece and a significant number of national institutions, parks and national public places are located on or near its shores.
+Lake Burley Griffin (the Lake) is Canberra's centrepiece and a significant number of national institutions, parks and national public places are located on or near its shores and is an integral part of Canberra’s design and is a vital element in the plan for the nation’s capital.
+The Lake dams the Molonglo River between Scrivener Dam and the Dairy Road Bridge.

 The Lake and surrounding areas are popular for a wide range of boating and other recreational activities.
 There are lovely parks for picnics and areas for swimming as well as walking tracks and cycling paths.
 The Lake is a busy waterway with rowing, sailing, windsurfing, canoeing, kayaking, dragon boating, fishing, model boating and stand up paddle boarding being just some of the activities available.
 There are a number of clubs and associations organising activities on and around the Lake.

-Around the Lake there are many services available including kayak and stand up paddle board hire, Lake cruises and ferry services.
+Around the Lake, there are many services available including kayak and stand up paddleboard hire, lake cruises and ferry services.
 There are also parks, cafés and restaurants around the Lake where you can relax and take in the view.
+Find the list of lake operators here.

 Quick Lake Facts